drandreaskrueger/chainhammer/docs/cloud.md

 ##### N.B.: before creating image from instance to make a new AMI

-Update chainhammer repo to newest commit, and remove all docker containers & images (to save space)
+Update chainhammer repo to newest commit, and remove all docker containers & images (to save space), and remove all results-pages and diagrams (to make downloading of new runs easier), and clean out deb packages (to save space):
 ```
+sudo apt-get clean
 cd ~/drandreaskrueger_chainhammer; git pull
+rm results/runs/* reader/img/*
 scripts/remove-all-docker.sh
 ```